 What kind of caulk to use for exterior trim?

-The best exterior caulk for wood is silicone, such as the Gorilla 100 Percent Silicone Sealant Caulk.
+Choosing the best caulk for exterior wood is the Red Devil Premium Elastomeric Acrylic.
 However, butyl rubber and polyurethane options may be equally flexible, durable, and waterproof.

 When shopping for an exterior caulk, feel free to consult this detailed review and user guide to help you identify the most suitable product for your specific needs.